-DISPUTE RESOLUTION PROCEDURESBefore pursuing legal action, the Vendor or contractor shall appeal the dispute to the Director of Procurement via APS’ Purchasing Dispute Resolution Provisions.1.1 A “dispute” is a disagreement” between APS and the vendor over the payment of money, the adjustment or interpretation of contract terms, any claims arising out of or relating to any aspect of a solicitation, bid, or failure to conduct a solicitation or bid, any decision to award, deny, suspend or cancel, terminate or not renew, any contract or agreement.1.2 These Dispute Resolution Procedures apply to and shall constitute the exclusive procedure for resolution of all claims, disputes, complaints and Dispute Resolution Requests of any kind filed by an Aggrieved Person relating in any way to any agreement entered into by the Vendor, including, but not limited to, those arising out of or relating to any aspect of a solicitation, bid, or failure to conduct a solicitation or bid, any decision to award, deny, suspend or cancel, terminate or not renew any contract or agreement.1.3 FILING OF A DISPUTE RESOLUTION REQUESTA.
+DISPUTE RESOLUTION PROCEDURESBefore pursuing legal action, the Vendor or contractor shall appeal the dispute to the Executive Director of Procurement via APS’ Purchasing Dispute Resolution Provisions.1.1 A “dispute” is a disagreement” between APS and the vendor over the payment of money, the adjustment or interpretation of contract terms, any claims arising out of or relating to any aspect of a solicitation, bid, or failure to conduct a solicitation or bid, any decision to award, deny, suspend or cancel, terminate or not renew, any contract or agreement.1.2 These Dispute Resolution Procedures apply to and shall constitute the exclusive procedure for resolution of all claims, disputes, complaints and Dispute Resolution Requests of any kind filed by an Aggrieved Person relating in any way to any agreement entered into by the Vendor, including, but not limited to, those arising out of or relating to any aspect of a solicitation, bid, or failure to conduct a solicitation or bid, any decision to award, deny, suspend or cancel, terminate or not renew any contract or agreement.1.3 FILING OF A DISPUTE RESOLUTION REQUESTA.
 Any aggrieved person may file a Dispute Resolution Request seeking a determination with respect to any matter which is included within the scope of these Dispute Resolution Procedures as set forth in 1.2.
 An aggrieved Person who files a Dispute Resolution Request is hereinafter referred to as a “Petitioner.”B. The Dispute Resolution Request shall be in writing, shall be filed by delivery by certified mail, or any other method by which a written business record of delivery is kept, to the Director of Procurement Services at the address listed below:

 Atlanta Public Schools